Accommodation | Study Abroad – UK

 University becomes more enjoyable when students participate beyond the classroom.

-Starting university can feel overwhelming, especially during the first few weeks.
+Starting university can feel overwhelming, particularly during the first few weeks as you adjust to a new environment.

 Attend welcome events and society fairs at the beginning of the academic year.